Alpha BRAIN Review

 Rating: 8 / 10

-If you have questions about Alpha BRAIN, it can be hard to find an answer on Onnit’s website quickly.
-They have an instant messaging service for their customers, but it’s staffed exclusively by an AI, so don’t expect to get any answers you can’t find in their FAQ.
-You can contact their customer service by phone or email if you need a specific question answered.
-Our testers received email responses in 24-48 hours, so you’ll have to pick up the phone if you have any immediate needs.
+If you have questions about Alpha BRAIN, it can be hard to find an answer quickly on Onnit’s website.
+There’s an instant messaging service to ask for assistance, but it’s staffed exclusively by an AI, so don’t expect to get any answers you can’t find in the FAQ.
+You can contact customer service by phone or email if you need a specific question answered.
+Our testers received email responses to their questions in 24-48 hours, so you’ll have to pick up the phone for any immediate needs.
 However, once we did get an answer, we found that the customer service representatives were friendly and knowledgeable.
+Competitor Thesis’ customer service provided similarly robust and thoughtful assistance.

 Special Offer: 10% OFF your first order when you sign up for the Newsletter